Python-GIS-book/site/source/part1/chapter-01/md/06-installation.md

 After the installation has completed you can test that the `conda` package manager works by opening Terminal or the Anaconda Prompt and running a command such as `conda --version`.
 If the command returns a version number of conda (e.g. `conda 4.11.0`) then everything is working correctly.

-In case you have any problems with the Miniconda installation, you can find some installation tips on the [Miniconda website](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).
+In case you have any problems with the Miniconda installation, you can find some installation tips on the [installing Miniconda web page](https://docs.anaconda.com/free/miniconda/miniconda-install/).
 <!-- #endregion -->

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ### Linux

-Start by downloading the Miniconda installer for Linux from the [Miniconda website](https://docs.conda.io/projects/miniconda/en/latest/miniconda-other-installer-links.html) (Figure 1.19).
+Start by downloading the Miniconda installer for Linux from the [Miniconda website](https://docs.anaconda.com/free/miniconda/miniconda-other-installer-links/#linux-installers) (Figure 1.19).
 Be sure you download the Python 3 package.

 ![_**Figure 1.19**.
 Miniconda versions available for Linux._](../img/miniconda-linux.png)